runtimeverification/verified-smart-contracts/gnosis/security-assessment.md

 if the non-contract address is set to the master copy, then the proxy fall back function will silently returns.

 recommend:
-implement the existence check, e.g., using EXTCODESIZE.
+implement the existence check, e.g., using `EXTCODESIZE`.